CassioML/langchain-hotels-app/README.md

 Create a `python3.8+` virtualenv and `pip install -r requirements.txt`.

+> _Note_: this demo has been tested with Python versions 3.8, 3.9 and 3.10.

 Copy `.env.template` to `.env` and fill the values (see Prerequisites above).

 ### Prepare database